More than 20 million people visit Amsterdam each year.

 - Ctaste.
 Much like Mama Kelly, this place is one-of-a-kind but for entirely different reasons.
 The staff members are mostly visually impaired and you will be accommodated in complete darkness.
 But wait, there’s more: the three-course meal is a surprise.
 As you can imagine, dining in Ctaste is a crazy new experience for everyone who would dare to try it.

 - In’t Aepjen.
 This is more than just a bar – it is an important part of Amsterdam’s history.
 Its name literally means In the Monkeys, and for a good reason.
 Centuries ago, sailors used to pay their tabs with their monkeys.
-The tavern opened back in 1519 inside one of the only two survived wooden buildings after the devastating 1452 fire.
+The tavern opened back in 1519 inside one of the only two surviving wooden buildings after the devastating 1452 fire.

 - Café Papeneiland.
 Pie lovers will be delighted to visit this welcoming and cozy place.
 Apart from the yummy food they serve here, the eatery has a secret.
 It used to be the gate to a tunnel allowing Catholics to visit some of the hidden churches established during the Dutch Protestant Reformation.

-33 Cool and Unusual Things to do in Amsterdam – the Melting Pot of Cultures
+33 Cool and Unusual Things to Do in Amsterdam – the Melting Pot of Cultures

 Amsterdam boasts fantastic infrastructure, eye-catching bridges and canals, and a host of landmarks.